What makes a great picnic spot? Shade, trees, hidden places to explore and play.

 Charcoal Bay, Beach Haven

 Nestled into the west-facing side of Waitemata Harbour, this sheltered bay is a true hidden gem.
 It offers clean water, a shelly, sandy beach, and plenty of privacy.
-There are no signposts leading to Charcoal Bay, but you can find the track just off Rosecamp Road.
+Access to Charcoal Bay Beach is by walking through the Rosecamp Road Foreshore Reserve.

 Right next door to the Auckland Botanic Gardens is the 216 hectare Tōtara Park.
-Here, families can enjoy bush walks, playgrounds, basketball and tennis courts, and mountain bike trails.
-The outdoor pools are open December through to February if you fancy a pre-picnic dip.
+While very popular, it is easy to find plenty of space to enjoy bush walks, playgrounds, basketball and tennis courts, and mountain bike trails.
+The outdoor pools are open December through to February if you fancy a pre-picnic dip – just remember your vaccination pass if a swim is part of your plans.

 Barry Curtis Park, Flat Bush